 The goal of the Minor Program is to provide balanced coverage of language, humanistic, and social science offerings and to expose students to comparative perspectives.

 The Minor Program in Asian and Asian Diaspora Studies consists of six subjects (at least three of which must be MIT subjects) arranged in four areas of study:

 Area I: Language

 Area IV: Historical Studies

 The language requirement can be satisfied by taking two intermediate (Levels III and IV) subjects in an Asian language.
 Students with proficiency at this level in the spoken and written language can either take two more advanced language subjects (highly recommended), or two more courses from Areas II, III and IV.
-Chinese and Japanese are taught at MIT.
+Chinese, Korean, and Japanese are taught at MIT.
 Other languages may be taken at Harvard, Wellesley, or during the summer with permission from relevant transfer credit examiner.

 As with all HASS Minors, only five of the six minor subjects may be counted toward the eight-subject Institute HASS Requirement.
 Of these five, at most one shall count toward satisfaction of the HASS Distribution Requirement.
 Of the six subjects required for the minor, at least four must count only toward that minor (and not toward any other degrees, major or minor).

 Click here for the latest listing of eligible subjects.

 This list is not exhaustive.
 Relevant subjects that are no longer offered and subjects with variable topics (such as “special subjects” or “selected topics” courses, for example) may also be counted at the discretion of the minor advisor.